smk5g5/Single_cell_WDLworkflows/Readme.md

 ***You need to have womtool-53.1.jar in your current working directory if you need to validate/generate json file for inputs.
 You can download the womtool jar file from here*** https://github.com/broadinstitute/cromwell/releases/download/

-I am currently using the following image for cromwell which also happens to be the latest gms image
+I am currently using the following image for cromwell which also happens to be the gms image being used in analysis-workflows pipelines.
 ```
 bsub -Is -q siteman-interactive -G compute-allegra.petti -g /khan.saad/R_seurat -M 128000000 -n 1 -R 'rusage[mem=128000]' -a 'docker(registry.gsc.wustl.edu/apipe-builder/genome_perl_environment:compute1-37)' /bin/bash
 ```